teratron/magic-vibe/.vscode/rules/.task-magic/README.md

 Task Magic is designed to work closely with AI agents.
 Here's how rules and context are handled:

 - **Automatic context (`_index.md` files)**:
-  - Files named `_index.md` (like the one in `.vscode/rules/.task-magic/_index.md` or `.vscode/rules/.task-magic/_index.mdc`) provide a high-level overview of a system or a set of rules.
+  - File named `_index.md` (like the one in `.vscode/rules/.task-magic/_index.md`) provide a high-level overview of a system or a set of rules.
   - These `_index.md` files are **automatically included in the AI's context** when you're working within a project that uses them.
 This gives the AI a foundational understanding without you needing to do anything extra.
 - **On-demand rules (other `.md` or `.mdc` rule files)**:
   - Other rule files (e.g., `tasks.md`, `plans.md` located in `.vscode/rules/.task-magic/`) define specific behaviors or knowledge for the AI.